Arnav7107/PrompTales/README.md

    cd to server directory and run the command nodemon server.js

    To start the react app :
-   cd to frontend directory and run the command npm start
+   cd to react-landing-page directory and run the command npm start

 ## Technologies Used

-AppointEase is built using the following technologies and libraries:
+PrompTales is built using the following technologies :

 Technologies Used
     Node.js
     Express.js
-    Mysql
+    Mongodb
     React
-    Nodemailer (for email notifications)